 I’m Randy Ingermanson, known around the world as “the Snowflake Guy” in honor of my “Snowflake method” for designing and analyzing novels.
 I’ve written six award-winning novels.
 Before those, I wrote a few that never got published.
 Each story was tough to write.
 But the later novels were a LOT easier than the earlier ones.

 Why?
 Because one day I realized it was simpler to design my storylines and create my characters BEFORE I wrote my novels.
 That way, I was able to spend more of my writing time being creative and less of my writing time worrying about whether it was all going to fit together into a cohesive design.

 Years ago, I put my ideas together into an organizational tool I call the “Snowflake method”.
-That has become the most popular page on my web site and has been viewed over a million times.
+That has become the most popular page on my web site and has been viewed over six million times.
 The Snowflake method is used by novelists all over the world.